 - accompanying people to appointments, for doctors and dentists and other health services

-- holidays, outings and entertainment such as outdoor activities
+- holidays, outings and cultural activities

 - helping to manage finances and medication